Names in Marble

 Names in Marble (Nimed marmortahvlil) is an Estonian war novel written by Albert Kivikas.
 It was published in 1936, and its subject is the Estonian War of Independence.
 Kivikas received an award by the Estonian Literature Society for the novel.
 It is one of the best-known works of Estonian literature.
-The film adaption of the novel was released in 2002.
+The film adaptation of the novel was released in 2002.

 Background

 Names in Marble is based on the personal experiences of Albert Kivikas during the Estonian War of Independence.
 Through the main characters of the book, the two major political movements of the era, nationalism and communism are portrayed.
 The book also portrays the uncertainty among Estonians at that period about the future of the country.

 Plot summary

 The novel is divided in three parts.
 The main characters of the novel are two brothers, Henn and Juhan Ahas.
 In the first part, set at the beginning of the war, a group of students from Tartu join the Estonian Army (most students join immediately).
 In the beginning, Henn Ahas hesitates but after his hometown is attacked he joins the army.
 In the first part, the political and economic situation of the nation is described through the group of students.
 The second part contains autobiographical references and describes the situation at the war front, and the experiences of soldiers.
 The third part of the novel focuses on the final stage of the war and in particular the Treaty of Tartu, which recognised the independence of Estonia.
 The book ends with the group of students returning to their homes.